Qolzam/telar-mvc/README.md

 /**
  * app: Koa app
- * container: Inversify container
+ * container: Implementation of IContainer or any IoC Container implemented `get<T>(TYPE)` method like Inversify or TypeDI
- * controllers symbol: A list of controllers symbol
+ * controller identifiers: A list of controller identifiers
  * NOTE: This is required and must happen early in your application, ideally right after your create your app */ bind(app, container, [identifiers.HomeController, identifiers.UserController, identifiers.ProductController]);